jalagar/animated-art-engine/README.md

 Q: Why did you decide to use Python for step 1 and step 3?

 A: I found that Python [PIL](https://pillow.readthedocs.io/en/stable/) works better and faster than JS libraries, and the code is simpler for me.
-My philosphy is pick the right tool for the right job.
+My philosophy is pick the right tool for the right job.
 If someone finds a better library for this specific job, then let me know!

 Q: Why didn't you use Python for step 2?